 Section 190.
 The King appoints and removes judges and justices.
-In the case where an office is vacated due to death, retirement, expiration of term, or being removed from office due to punishment, the matter shall be reported to the King for information.
+In the case where an office is vacated due to death, retirement, expiration of term, or being removed from office, the matter shall be reported to the King for information.